theQRL/docs.theqrl.org/_docs/wallet/cold-wallet.md

 3. Reboot into USB 2 with new Tails OS
 4. Generate QRL wallet
 5. Save Public and Private keys offline and destroy the wallet
-6. Feel good about yourself, go plant a tree or volunteer knowing that your Quanta is safe!
+6. **Feel good**, go plant a tree or volunteer, knowing that your Quanta is safe!

 ### Get Tails

-You will need a USB drive to burn the OS to.
-Everything will be wiped from the drive so make sure you backup.
+You will need a USB drive to burn installer to, and another for the OS to run from. *Everything will be wiped from the USB drives* so make sure you backup.
 I have used a 16G USB drive for Tails, anything above 8G will do.
 A bigger drive gives you more space to save things to on the persistent volume that we will create.

 Head over to the [Tails Homepage](https://tails.boum.org/install/index.en.html) to get started.
 They have made he install as painless as possible.
 Follow the guide there and install from the OS you are using.